top of page

 How Wheeler Legal Can Help

+Understanding the nuances of Florida’s CHOICE Act is essential for business owners, HR leaders, and executives who rely on non-compete or garden-leave provisions.
 Wheeler Legal advises Florida employers statewide on contract drafting, compliance, and enforcement strategies under the new law.
 In light of the CHOICE Act, we are helping clients update their agreements to ensure they remain compliant—and fully protected.

 Disclaimer